 Download our free eBook, “Is Your Restaurant Ready for the Growing Online Ordering Trend?” now!

-If you are interested in the benefits that a tethered connection between the receipt printer and restaurant POS tablet can offer, look no further than Star Micronics’ SteadyLAN™!
+If you are interested in the benefits that a tethered connection between the receipt printer and restaurant POS tablet can offer, look no further than Star Micronics’ SteadyLAN®!

-Star's unique SteadyLAN technology makes unstable Wi-Fi signals a thing of the past.
-SteadyLAN, available on certain mC-Print models, provides direct cabled control of the printer and attached peripherals, as well as Ethernet provision to the tablet, from the wired Ethernet port of the printer.
+Star's unique SteadyLAN® technology (patent pending) makes unstable Wi-Fi signals a thing of the past!
+SteadyLAN, available on certain mC-Print models and designed for iOS, Android, and Windows devices provides direct cabled control of the printer and attached peripherals, as well as Ethernet provision to the tablet, from the wired Ethernet port of the printer.

-For locations where Wi-Fi connectivity is not possible or unreliable, this new technology is a world first, providing the stability of a cabled LAN connection for tablet POS systems.
-By connecting the SteadyLAN-compatible printer to the Internet via wired LAN and connecting the printer and an iPad with a Lightning-USB cable, the iPad can use the Internet without Wi-Fi communication.
-At the same time, the iPad can communicate with the printer via USB or LAN and can be charged from the printer.
+For locations where Wi-Fi connectivity is not possible or unreliable, this new technology is a world-first, providing the stability of a cabled LAN connection for tablet POS systems.
+By connecting the SteadyLAN-compatible printer to the Internet via wired LAN and connecting the printer and a tablet with a Lightning-USB or USB-C® cable, the device can use the Internet without Wi-Fi communication.
+At the same time, the tablet can communicate with the printer via USB or LAN and can be charged from the printer.

 To more about SteadyLAN, click here or watch the below video: